valerioarvizzigno/homecraft_vertex_lab/README.md

 }
 ```

+10. **Launch the web crawler!**
-10. Start crawling: go back on the index and click on the "Start Crawling" button on the top right corner of the page.
+    Start crawling: go back on the index and click on the "Start Crawling" button on the top right corner of the page.
 You will see the document count slowly increasing while the web crawler runs.

+11. **Ingest Part 2: product catalog dataset upload**
-11. Let's now ingest a product catalog, to let our users search for products via hybrid search (keywords + semantics):
+    Let's now ingest a product catalog, to let our users search for products via hybrid search (keywords + semantics):
     - Load into Elastic this [Home Depot product catalog](https://www.kaggle.com/datasets/thedevastator/the-home-depot-products-dataset) via the "Upload File" feature (search for it in the top search bar).
 Click on "Import" and name the index "home-depot-product-catalog"
     - Take a look at the document structure, the fields available and their content.
 You will notice there are title and descriptions fields as well.
 We will apply the inference on the title field, so we can reuse the previously created ingest pipeline
     - From the Dev Tools console create a new empty index that will host the dense vectors called "home-depot-product-catalog-vector" and specify mappings.